scottrlarson/profession/content/updates/update-battery-life.md

 caption = ""
 +++

-Maintaining batter life can somewhat be a moving target.
+Maintaining battery life can be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
 Unfortunately, little has changed with its technology.

 Slowly over time the battery loses its life expectancy.
 Below is a chart on the average loss based on the temperature that the battery is stored in: